sagemath/sage-archive-2023-02-01/README.md

 1. Decide on the source/build directory (`SAGE_ROOT`):

+    - On personal computers, any subdirectory of your :envvar:`HOME` directory should do.

     - For example, you could use `SAGE_ROOT=~/sage/sage-x.y`, which we will use as the running example below, where `x.y` is the current Sage version.